giulong/spectrum/docs/README.md

 ## File Download

-Files are downloaded in the folder specified as `vars.downloadsFolder` in the `configuration*.yaml`.
+Files are downloaded in the folder specified in `vars.downloadsFolder` in the `configuration*.yaml`.
-If needed, you should change this value, since this is used in several places, for example in all the browsers' capabilities.
+If needed, you should change this value since this is used in several places, for example in all the browsers' capabilities.
 So, this is a useful way to avoid redundancy and to be able to change all the values with one key.

 When downloading a file from the AUT, you can leverage Spectrum to check if it's what you expected.